 What days do the programs run?

-The day patient programs are held on weekdays during business hours.
+The day patient programs are held Monday to Friday, including one evening program.

 Which program is suitable for me?